ansible/awx/README.md

 License
 =======

-Ansible-Commander is GPLv3, see COPYING, (C) AnsibleWorks, 2013.
+Ansible-Commander is made available under the Affero GPL v3, see COPYING, (C) AnsibleWorks, 2013.

+Commercial licensing is also available.